Tandy Corporation: History

-The first Tandy Catalog, only 8 pages long, was mailed to readers of Popular Science magazine who had responded to two-inch test ads that were placed by Tandy.
+The first Tandy Catalog, only eight pages long, was mailed to readers of Popular Science magazine who had responded to two-inch test ads that were placed by Tandy.
 From 1950 forward Tandy operated retail mail order stores supported by direct mail advertising.
 This successful formula helped the company expand into a chain of some 150 leathercraft stores.
-A growing 'do-it-yourself movement' prompted by a shortage of consumer goods and high labor costs continued to gather momentum.
+A growing do-it-yourself movement, prompted by a shortage of consumer goods and high labor costs, continued to gather momentum.
 The fifteen leathercraft stores opened during this division's first two years of operation became quite successful.
 Tandy began expanding by gaining new product lines; the first acquisition was with the American Handicrafts Company which featured a broad line of do-it-yourself handicraft products, two established retail stores in the New York market, and useful knowledge of school and institutional markets.
 Sixteen additional retail stores were opened in 1953, and by 1955 Tandy Leather was a thriving company with leased sales sites in 75 cities across the United States.

-Tandy Leather became an attractive commodity and was purchased in 1955 by the American Hide and Leather Company of Boston (name change in 1956 to General American Industries).
+Tandy Leather became an attractive commodity and was purchased in 1955 by the American Hide and Leather Company of Boston, whose name changed in 1956 to General American Industries (GAI).
 Charles continued to maintain control of managing the Tandy Leather division while owned by GAI.
 During 1956, General American Industries acquired three other companies unrelated to the leather industry and a struggle for control of the parent company began.
 Charles saw the need to emancipate the company from continuing in the direction initiated by GAI.
 He used all his resources, raised additional money, and exercised his right to purchase the 500,000 shares of stock that were included in the original settlement.
 When the votes were counted on the day of that pivotal stockholders meeting, the Tandy group took management control of General American Industries.

 Acquisition of Merribee and RadioShack

 In 1961, the company name was changed to Tandy Corporation.
 The corporate headquarters were also moved to Fort Worth, Texas, where Charles D. Tandy became the president and chairman of the board.
-Tandy Leather was operating 125 stores in 105 cities of the United States and Canada and expansion was the name of the game.
-Tandy acquired the assets of Merribee Art Embroidery Co., manufacturer and retailer of needlecraft items, as well as give other companies, including Cleveland Crafts Inc. and brought on the owner, Werner Magnus, to help run the newly acquired Merribee division.
+Tandy Leather was operating 125 stores in 105 cities of the United States and Canada and expanding significantly.
+Tandy acquired the assets of Merribee Art Embroidery Co., manufacturer and retailer of needlecraft items, as well as five other companies, including Cleveland Crafts Inc. and brought on the owner, Werner Magnus, to help run the newly acquired Merribee division.